uwmadisoncals/cals-main-plugins/custom-sidebars/readme.txt

 * Show advertising for "WP Checkup" in the whole admin area.

 = 3.0.0.1 =
-* Fixed a problem with wp_enqueue_script wich was called too early.
+* Fixed a problem with wp_enqueue_script which was called too early.
 * Fixed a problem with advertising, which should stay close when you close it.

 = 3.0.0.0 =